robrobbins/I/README.md

 ###Deps.js

-There is a forthcoming Node.js utility program which reads your source code recursively, starting at a specified directory, looking for I.provide(...) and I.require(...) statements.
+This is a Ruby utility program which reads your source code recursively, starting at your root directory (well, the directory you place it in which should be the root of your site), looking for I.provide(...) and I.require(...) statements.
 It uses these to calculate and print out a file named *deps.js*.
 This file contains multiple calls to I.addDependency(...) which in turn tell I.require() where named